Jabble/tamu-rdm-workshops/modules/data-gathering.md

 ## Formats and tools
 We just looked at good practices for tabular data arrangement using a spreadsheet in Microsoft Excel.
 We did this because spreadsheets are easy to look at and manipulate, and Microsoft Excel is a popular tool for working with data.

 But, you can use several different formats for your tabular data.
-We'll take a closer look at using plain text, spreadsheet, and relational database formats to create and work with tabular data structures.
+We'll look more closely at using plain text, spreadsheet, and relational database formats to create and work with tabular data structures.
 Each of these formats has strengths and limitations.

 ### "Plain text" formats
 - Work best for a single tabular dataset, especially when it is simple and large.